51st-Vfw/JAFDTC/doc/Common_Elements.md

 > The *Time on Steerpoint* option is not available on airframes that do not support that
 > function.

-When exporting navigation points, JAFDTC exports all points in the navigation list in a `.json` format defined by JAFDTC.
-At present, JAFDTC does not support exporting navigation points in other formats.
+JAFDTC only exports navigation points as a system within a `.jafdtc` file.
+Sharing navigation points in an airframe-neutral format is supported through `.jafdtc_db` files that contain campaign or user POIs.

 # Communications System Editors